billowapp/clickatell-sms/README.md

-# Clickatell-SMS
+# Clickatell SMS

-A simple Clickatell Laravel wrapper for Laravel 5.4.
+A simple Clickatell Laravel wrapper for Laravel 5.4/5.

 ### Installation